 Nestled on the coast of the Yucatan peninsula, is the coastal city of Playa del Carmen.
 For anyone considering planning a trip to Mexico, this stunning town has recently become a hotspot for adventurers who are seeking an exotic and exciting travel experience along the Caribbean sea.
-Due to its location along the Riviera Maya and easy access to Cancun airport transportation, Playa del Carmen is among the fastest growing cities in Mexico, and it isn’t hard to see why.
-If you are seeking breath taking views, adventure, relaxation, culture & history, or exciting night life, then Play del Carmen has it.
+Due to its location along the Riviera Maya and easy access to Cancun airport transportation, Playa del Carmen is among the fastest-growing cities in Mexico.
+It isn’t hard to see why.
+If you are seeking breathtaking views, adventure, relaxation, culture & history, or exciting nightlife, then Play del Carmen has it.
 Let’s take a look at some of the most popular things to do in Playa Del Carmen for travelers.

 Explore “La Quinta” (5th Street)

 La Quinta is the main street that runs through the Playa Del Carmen (5th street in English).
-As a main street, it is the central vein for food, nightlife, and shops that draws locals and visitors alike every day of the week.
-The street runs parallel with the beach shore, and is full of things to do any time of the day.
+As the main street, it is the central vein for food, nightlife, and shops that draws locals and visitors alike every day of the week.
+The street runs parallel with the beach shore and is full of things to do at any time of the day.
 Here you can find a variety of local and even some chain shops.
 From clothes, art, trinkets and accessories to souvenir shops, there’s plenty of browsing to be done in and around the La Quinta area.

 You’ll also find a number of restaurants in this area, including some with great outdoor patios.
 From casual street tacos and burritos to finer dining establishments.
 There are also a number of bars and nightspots nearby as well.
 While it may be bustling and busy (maybe even a bit touristy), it’s definitely an exciting and fun experience to wander this street while visiting Playa Del Carmen.